Recover, Fix and Repair corrupted JPEG photos

 Most of the simpler repairs only require you to select the file(s) you need to repair and click ‘repair’.
 Some examples:

-For repairing corrupted headers JPEG-Repair needs a ‘sample file’.
+For repairing corrupted headers JPEG-Repair needs a ‘sample file’ or refrence file.
 The reference or sample file should be taken with the same camera as the corrupt image(s).
 Also, the settings (resolution, quality and orientation) of the sample file need to match the corrupt files.
 If unknown then you would need to experiment by taking different shots with different settings using the original camera (same brand and type).

 Technically JPEG-Repair does not repair these files.
 Functionality is limited to extracting half or full sized JPEGs from these file types.
 However, JPEG-Repair is able to process RAW corrupt files while other tools able to extract JPEG from RAW often rely on the file to be intact.